Guest Post by Louis Toms (owner of Carolina Comic Geek, a Pinterest board which catalogs birthdays of anime, cartoon, comic, and manga characters).

 A birthday may reflect a creator’s representation of a character’s mannerisms; this may manifest itself in presenting a Gemini as charismatic whereas an Aquarian might receive the loner treatment.

 This installment represents the halfway point in the calendar year.
 Six entries into the year, June spans birthdays for individuals with Gemini and Cancer zodiac signs.
-According to western astrology, individuals born to these signs are curious, gentle, learn quickly, and highly imaginative.
-In contrast, Gemini’s can also be indecisive, manipulative, moody, and insecure.
+According to western astrology, individuals born with these signs are curious, gentle, learn quickly, and highly imaginative.
+In contrast, Gemini can also be indecisive, manipulative, moody, and insecure.

 By the creator’s intent, anime fans can witness these traits in their favorite characters and their interaction with others.
 We need only examine this month’s list to witness how astrological signs play a part in character development.